§87. Oilfield site restoration fees

 oil is above ninety dollars per barrel.

-(b) For natural gas and casing head gas, the fee shall be as follows:
+thirty-first available as of April first.
+For natural gas and casing head gas, the fee shall be as

 (i) The fee shall be three-tenths of one cent per thousand cubic feet if the price of gas